 This International Tea Day, Sunday December 15, Tranquil Tea owner Dona Perera is encouraging people to celebrate by enjoying a brew with loved ones.
 Ms Perera said tea has been a drink of choice for people all over the world for 150 years.

 “People all over the world drink tea.
 It can bring people together.
 It is very versatile and can be used in many different ways,” she said.

 Ms Perera started Tranquil Tea to re-ignite her passion for the traditional drink and specialises in importing black and green Ceylon tea as well as infused teas with fruity and spicy flavours.
-She also regularly hosts tea tasting events in her Tivoli gardens.

 “I love tea,” she said.
 “You can add it to red wine and make a cocktail, cupcakes and perfumes and you can use it to flavour meat.
 It can be used at any time of the day for any event.”

 International Tea Day was introduced in 2005 in India to address wages and fair prices for small tea producers.
 It started important conversations such as working conditions and the rights of women in plantations, these days the movement is looking at issues like climate change.

 “This International Tea Day we celebrate the growers and their contribution whilst supporting continual improvement in working conditions.
 There is a growing number of tea drinkers who are mindful of the chemicals and additives in their daily drink and looking for natural teas that are grown and harvested ethically.”